CaptainAsbestos/class-notes/global-gov/discussion-qs-finance.md

 - Darrika asks: Why do countries like DPRK, Cuba, Iran, etc. persist under authoritarian rule? (answer: the regime survival strategies discussed in the paper)
 - Craig asks: Why have the DPRK continued to develop nuclear weapons despite decades of sanctions?
 Why does this country seem to be an exception to this paper's conclusion regarding personalist rulers (hint: maybe it's actually not a personalist dictatorship as much as we want to think)?
 Is it simply because of DPRK's relationship with PRC or are there other factors?
 (I would ask, how would you go about investigating the effect of client-patron status with sanctions efficacy)
+    * In addition, DPRK is now a nuclear state.
+They saw what happened to Qadafi after he gave up his nukes in exchange for sanctions relief.
 - Joseph asks: Besides sanctions, what other methods could be used to destabilise single-party dictatorships?
 Are there any?
 Is war the only remaining option for regimes insulated by sanctions? (why not diplomacy???)
 - Demontray asks: Are sanctions more effective against personal regimes than against SPSs or military juntas?
 Which regime-type is best able to endure sanctions?
 - Amina asks: Why do sanctions not work as a deterrent?